Postpartum Body Changes No One Tells You

 During pregnancy, the back has so much work to do making your abdominal muscles weak.
 When they are weak they cannot support your back.
 Thus back muscles need to do some extra work.

-The best advice is to try some yoga poses and start taking an over the counter pain reliever might also help with the back pain.
+The best advice is to try some yoga poses and start taking an over the counter pain reliever that might also help with the back pain.
 You might also find some relief by using a postpartum girdle to support your back and give you a good posture.

 More Abdominal Contractions